YnotY2/automatically_setup_new_database_postgreSQL/README.md

 ## Overview

 This tools allows you to automatically set-up a new PostgreSQl database with corresponding user, specified-schema and correct permissions *0-0*
-It is important to run the code "main.py" with sudo privledges, this is needed because we are adding a entry to the "pg_hba.conf" postgresql auth-file.

 ## Prerequisites